humbertolvarona/etaCarnot/README.md

 These data Data and this software are made available under the terms of the Creative Commons Attribution 4.0 International License (CC-BY 4.0).

+Software for the creation of the ocean thermal efficiency database:

 # Dependencies

 Ensure you have the following libraries installed: